ahmad-kaif/movie-recommender/README.md

-# 🎬 Movie Recommender System
+# 🎬 Movie Recommendations System

 A simple **Movie Recommender System** where users input a movie, and the system suggests **5 related movies** based on similarity.